In Loving Memory (Blackbear album): Background and composition

 Inspiration for the album included Jimmy Eat World's Bleed American, Terminal, Acceptance, and Third Eye Blind.
-It is also not Blackbear's first journey into the punk genre as he was in the band Polaroid in 2007-2008.
+It is also Blackbear's return to the punk genre as he was in the band Polaroid in 2007-2008.

+The song "Nothing Matters" features an audio sample from the Aqua Teen Hunger Force episode "Mail Order Bride", of Carl (voiced by Dave Willis) saying "It don't matter.
+None of this matters".

 Singles and promotion

 "GFY" with Machine Gun Kelly was released on May 27, 2022 as the lead single of the album.
 It peaked at number twelve on the Hot Rock & Alternative Songs Billboard chart.
 "The Idea" was released on July 8, 2022 as the second single.
 It peaked at number thirty-three on the Hot Rock & Alternative Songs chart.
 "Toxic Energy" with Bert McCracken of The Used was released on August 5, 2022 as the only promotional single from the album.

 Blackbear embarked on the Nothing Matters Tour across the US throughout September 2022 in promotion of the album.

 Critical reception

 Matt Collar of AllMusic gave the album a positive review, calling it "one of [Blackbear's] funnest and most infectiously listenable albums."